oscarlondono/random-str-msg-hool/README.md

 Whenever I start a new project, I don't know what to write for the first commit.
 After doing a "git init" there is technically nothing there...

+This is a NPM Example for Random String Messages

 ## Install

 ```npm